vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORWDOR LKSCRN.md

  property | value
 --- | ---
- Method comment | Return a set of entries from xref in REF Leading comment lines | .Y=returned list, FROM=text to $O from, DIR=$O direction,,REF=subscript indirection global ref including xref,,GBL=standard FM global ref, SCR=reference to screen in 101.41
+ Method comment | Return a set of entries from xref in REF Leading comment lines | .Y=returned list, FROM=text to $O from, DIR=$O direction, REF=subscript indirection global ref including xref, GBL=standard FM global ref, SCR=reference to screen in 101.41

- Generated on January 11th 2017, 7:15:04 am
+ Generated on January 13th 2017, 5:52:13 am